 - Ensign Newbie: One of the youngest Presidents ever elected, with his highest political credentials before hand being a two term senator.
 A lot of his critics were quick to point out his inexperience during his first campaign and first term.

-- Everyone in Obama's Staff Owns a Mac: Obama has been shown having a Mac.
+- Everyone Owns A Mac: Obama has been shown having a Mac.
 Most of his staffers also apparently own Macs and are accustomed to using them, which has caused user-adjustment and system-compatibility issues since government systems use Windows.

 - Friend to All Children: He enjoys interacting with children and some of the most popular photos of him while he was in office depicted him playing with his daughters and the children of White House staffers.
 One noteable incident was when he and Michelle were doing a meet and greet outside the White House there was a family with a crying baby, she continued wailing while Michelle held her, but as soon as she was handed to the President she stopped.

 - Full-Circle Revolution: Those hoping that Obama would change everything (especially things they disliked) on entering office were to be disappointed.
-Many of Obama's Cabinet picks are ex-Clinton advisers — including Hillary Clinton, the former First Lady, as his Secretary of State, which is both useful and brilliant, as she is easily the most politically active First Lady in history and knew most of the world's leaders already.
+Many of Obama's Cabinet picks were ex-Clinton advisers — including Hillary Clinton, the former First Lady, as his Secretary of State, which is both useful and brilliant, as she is easily the most politically active First Lady in history and knew most of the world's leaders already.
 He also kept former President Bush's pick for Secretary of Defense.
 It's been a matter of some concern,in spite of his new terminology.
 He also extended the PATRIOT ACT, completely unreformed.

 - Happily Married: Barack and Michelle, sometimes bordering on Sickeningly Sweethearts.